House votes to hold Trump ally Steve Bannon in contempt

 WASHINGTON (AP) — The House voted Thursday to hold Steve Bannon, a longtime ally and aide to former President Donald Trump, in contempt of Congress for defying a subpoena from the committee investigating the violent Jan.
 6 Capitol insurrection.

 In a rare show of bipartisanship on the House floor, the committee’s Democratic chairman, Mississippi Rep. Bennie Thompson, led the floor debate along with Republican Rep. Liz Cheney of Wyoming, one of two Republicans on the panel.
-Still, the vote was 229-202 with most GOP lawmakers voting “no,” despite the potential consequences for Congress if witnesses are allowed to ignore its demands.
+Still, the vote was 229-202 with all but nine GOP lawmakers who voted saying “no.”

 “We will not allow anyone to derail our work, because our work is too important,” Thompson said ahead of the vote.